Contact B'nai B'rith

 Israel Under Attack: Refuting the UNHRC Commission Of Inquiry

 The United Nations Human Rights Council’s (UNHRC) “Independent International Commission of Inquiry on the Occupied Palestinian Territory, including East Jerusalem, and Israel” (known as the COI) is discriminatory in both mandate and composition.
-The COI just released its first report, and will potentially do so annually.

 Stand with B’nai B’rith against this biased COI!